Between Lake and Peaks

 Where Tradition Meets International Flair

-Beyond nature and outdoor adventures, Zell am See also shines as a cultural hub.
-The town seamlessly blends its long history and Alpine charm with modern events – creating a year-round program that delights locals and visitors alike.
+In addition to nature and sporting activities, Zell am See also has a lot to offer culturally.
+The town knows how to combine its long history and alpine charm with modern events – creating a program that delights guests all year round.

 Lake Festival & Summer Concerts